rebelsky/csc321-jekyll/_dev/_bodies/intro-softeng.md

   and agile (or at least XP-style agile)
 * What do you as the primary relationships between Plan and Document and Agile?
 * What do you see as the important agile practices?
+* What are reasons to use agile?
+* What are reasons *not* to use agile?

 Important Terms
 ---------------